- Preparing for Graduate School

 Our Office works with the National GEM Consortium, one of the oldest nonprofit corporation offering technical graduate fellowships to underrepresented students.
 The National GEM Consortium enables outstanding students from the United States and Puerto Rico to obtain master's degrees in engineering and doctorates in engineering and the natural and physical sciences from the nation's top universities and research institutions.
 For more information refer to their website at www.gemfellowship.org.

-The UNCF/University of Minnesota Partnership Program is a three-pronged approach that helps feed the educational pipeline from undergraduate years through graduate school.
-The first component seeks to reach students before they have made up their minds about the viability of applying to particular colleges or ruling out college altogether.
-The second and third components not only reward talented students from the Minnesota area, but reinforce the importance of students giving back to their own communities.
-This partnership's emphasis on Minnesota residents, however, students that are non-Minnesota residents are considered if their written statement demonstrates a compelling reason.
+The UNCF/University of Minnesota Partnership Program is a two-pronged approach that helps feed the educational pipeline from undergraduate years through graduate school.
+The Program reinforces the importance of students giving back to their own communities.
+This partnership's emphasis ison Minnesota residents, however, students that are non-Minnesota residents are considered if their written statement demonstrates a compelling reason.

 The Partnership Program consists of: